pavdwest/keycloak_client/README.md

 # Overview

-This is a simple project that provides a Python Keycloak client for multi-tenant authentication and authorization.
+This is a simple project that provides an async Python Keycloak client focused on multi-tenant authentication and authorization.

 This was an interesting exercise in using multiple different AIs to generate code & tests and clean it up.

-# Python Keycloak Client

-A Python client for Keycloak with multi-tenant authentication and authorization support.

-## Overview

-This project provides a Python Keycloak client for multi-tenant authentication and authorization.
-It was developed as an exercise in using multiple different AIs to generate code & tests and clean it up.

 ## Features